xtianus/yadaframework/README.md

 # YADAframework
-Yet Another Development Architecture Framework
+Yet Another Development Architecture Framework.

 This version is currently pre-alpha and very incomplete.